Setting Of Romeo And Juliet

 II.
 The Feuding Households: Montague and Capulet

 Family as a Prison: The families act as a form of social prison for Romeo and Juliet.
-Family loyalty is paramount, overriding personal desires and individual choices.
+Family loyalty is critical, overriding personal desires and individual choices.
 The characters are trapped by the expectations and obligations placed upon them by their lineage.
 Breaking away from the family's dictates would be a significant transgression, exposing them to ostracism and potential violence.

 Patriarchal Power Structures: The patriarchal nature of the Veronese society is vividly portrayed through the characters of Lord Montague, Lord Capulet, and their respective wives.
 The fathers wield absolute authority within their households, dictating their children’s lives and futures.
 This power imbalance further contributes to the tragic course of events, as Romeo and Juliet's agency is severely limited by the domineering presence of their parents.